oliviodare/oliviodare.com/index.md

 Welcome to this small Github repository, which now acts as my website.
 My name is Max Bautista Perpinyà and I am a PhD researcher in the history of science based in UCLouvain, in Belgium.

-In these markdown pages you'll find a sort of open CV.
+In these pages you'll find a sort of open CV.
 The basic structure is this:

 - my [bio](bio.md).
 - the [projects](projects.md) I am working on.